 PIs are encouraged to work with WSG outreach, communications and education staff and to identify and engage communities, individuals and organizations early on.
-This is to assess how these engagement audiences might collaborate in the development of project objectives and to determine how they will benefit from project outcomes.
+This is to assess how these engagement audiences might collaborate in the development of project objectives and to determine how they will benefit from project outcomes, if at all.

 While WSG staff may participate as part of a project team, the cost of their time should not be included in project budgets; rather, they will be funded separately through the WSG outreach budget.
 Staff are also available to facilitate interactions with potential project partners and participants and to discuss specific outreach, communications and education ideas.

-On February 7, 2019, from 1:30 p.m. to 4:00 p.m., WSG will host an Outreach Workshop to brief potential PIs on the Sea Grant program, introduce WSG staff and facilitate collaborative and innovative plans for outreach and engagement.
+On Tuesday, February 2, 2021 at 10:00 a.m.
+Pacific Time, WSG will host an outreach workshop to brief potential PIs on the Sea Grant program, introduce WSG staff, and facilitate collaborative and innovative plans for outreach and engagement.
 Investigators are strongly encouraged to attend.
-Please RSVP at http://bit.ly/outreach-workshop
+Registration is required.
+See registration link on pg.
+2.